vplesko/OrbLang/docs/pages/advanced_concepts_macro_argument_handling.md

 ```
 {: .code-error}

 By default, macro arguments are escaped and then processed, before the invocation begins.
-By specifying `::preprocess` on a macro argument, it will not be escaped, but only processed.
+By specifying `::preprocess` on a macro argument, it will not be escaped, only processed.

 This is actually the fix to our problem.